Network Traffic Analysis with Process Mining: The UPSIDE Case Study: The Proposed Method

 \subsection{Feature Extraction}

 In the feature extraction phase, we aim to filter $\mathcal{P}_d$ to 1) identify packets related to a specific network protocol, and 2) extract structured data that can be handled in the next phase to characterize different network states.
 First, \textbf{protocol parsing} involves selecting a specific network protocol and extracting protocol-wise network data.
-For example, as we aim to model TCP traffic, network data can be parsed to isolate TCP traffic and obtain $\mathcal{P}_{d,T}$, where $T$ indicates the TCP protocol. $\mathcal{P}_{d,T}$ data could include different information, such as the source IP and port, the TCP flag, and the payload size of the TCP packets.
+We will use the TCP protocol as a running example, as it supports message passing for higher-level IoT protocols such as MQTT.
+However, the framework also suits other transport-level and application-level protocols due to its general formulation.
+The network data can be parsed to isolate TCP traffic and obtain $\mathcal{P}_{d,T}$, where $T$ indicates the TCP protocol. $\mathcal{P}_{d,T}$ data could include different information, such as the source IP and port, the TCP flag, and the payload size of the TCP packets.
 As protocol data are isolated, we proceed to extract synthetic features useful to characterize the traffic.
-This is done through feature extraction by \textbf{windowing} $W:(\mathcal{C}^a\times \mathbb{R}^b\times \{0,1\}^*\times \Pi)^\alpha\rightarrow \mathbb{R}^{\beta\times f}$.
-This function applies a sliding window of a fixed length and extracts $\beta$ packet statistics with $f$ features from the protocol data, i.e., $W(\mathcal{P}_{d,T})=\mathcal{P}_{d,T,f}$.
-These packet statistics may include, e.g., the number of specific TCP flags (ACK, SYN, FIN, etc.) and the average payload size of the windows scanned in the network data.
-The window length used to obtain the $\beta$ windows determines the length of the network traces that will be considered in the network traffic modeling step.
-However, before using such data, the state space of the network data must be characterized.
+This is done through feature extraction by \textbf{windowing} $W:(\mathcal{C}^a\times \mathbb{R}^b\times \{0,1\}^*\times \Pi)^\alpha\rightarrow \mathbb{R}^{\frac{\alpha}{WL}\times f}$.
+This function applies a sliding window of length WL and extracts $\frac{\alpha}{WL}$ windows with $f$ features from the protocol data, i.e., $W(\mathcal{P}_{d,T})=\mathcal{P}_{d,T,f}$.
+These features may include, e.g., the number of specific TCP flags (ACK, SYN, FIN, etc.) and the average payload size of the windows scanned in the network data.
+The window length used to obtain the $\frac{\alpha}{WL}$ windows determines the length of the network traces that will be considered in the network traffic modeling step.
+It is worth noting that the $WL$ parameter determines the specificity of the packet-level analysis.
+Longer windows may be able to capture longer TCP event patterns.
+However, this also heavily influences the method results due to the underfitting effect typical of process mining techniques, which will be detailed in the experimentation of Section \ref{sec:experiments}.